The BDIA’s Counterfeit and Substandard Instruments and Devices initiative – CSIDI – is an industry-wide activity that:

 Internet sales channels and the globalisation of dental manufacturing has provided an opportunity for unscrupulous operators to sell poor quality, substandard or even counterfeit and illegal products.
 It is vitally important that dental professionals make the decision to purchase from reliable sources to ensure expert quality and efficacy of their products.

-We work closely with the BDA, the Medicines and Healthcare Products Regulatory Agency (MHRA), the British Dental Health Foundation (BDHF) and the Tooth Whitening Information Group (TWIG), and across the dental profession, to encourage the reporting of those selling substandard and illegal products and promote responsible purchasing throughout the dental supply chain.
+We work closely with the BDA, the Medicines and Healthcare Products Regulatory Agency (MHRA), the Oral Health Foundation (OHF) and the Tooth Whitening Information Group (TWIG), and across the dental profession, to encourage the reporting of those selling substandard and illegal products and promote responsible purchasing throughout the dental supply chain.

 Mick Armstrong, Chair of the BDA Principal Executive Committee, fully supports the initiative, commenting, ‘The BDA encourages all dentists to source equipment from legitimate, reputable manufacturers and suppliers who can demonstrate that the necessary legal requirements are being met.
 That will ensure both the quality of equipment purchased, and that dentists, their colleagues and patients are protected.’